Azure-Samples/communication-services-authentication-hero-nodejs/docs/design-guides/architecture-overview.md

 - Graph Open Extensions have a [rate limit](https://docs.microsoft.com/graph/throttling#open-and-schema-extensions-service-limits) of 455 requests per 10 seconds.

 ## Guidance
-1. If 1:1 identity model of Azure Active Directory and Azure Communication Services in the sample does not meet your requirement, then you can consider adapting the [addIdentityMapping method](https://github.com/Azure-Samples/communication-services-authentication-hero-nodejs/blob/main/src/services/graphService.ts) to handle multiple identity mappings.
+1. If 1:1 identity model of Azure Active Directory and Azure Communication Services in the sample does not meet your requirement, then you can consider adapting the [Identity Mapping Model within addIdentityMapping function](https://github.com/Azure-Samples/communication-services-authentication-hero-nodejs/blob/main/src/services/graphService.ts) to handle multiple identity mappings.
 2. Since Azure Communication Services is a data processor and you are the controller of the user data, you are responsible for ensuring the data privacy compliance.
 To learn more, please visit [Azure Communication Services privacy concept](https://docs.microsoft.com/azure/communication-services/concepts/privacy).
 3. **For information of the users:** When the Azure Active Directory instance is used for 3rd party application sign in with [delegated permissions granted over Graph API](https://docs.microsoft.com/graph/auth/auth-concepts#delegated-and-application-permissions), the 3rd Party application with delegated permissions as `user.read` would also have access to the Azure Communication Services user Id persisted as open extension data of the user.
 This scenario is possible only if the sample is adapted for Multi Tenancy.
 4. You as users of the sample would be data controllers of Azure Communication Services Identity and are hence responsible for handling GDPR compliance.
 The sample has `api/user` endpoints for user management and is provided as a way to handle Azure Communication Services Identity in the appropriate context.
 The DELETE `api/user` in sample for an example is responsible for deleting the Azure Communication Services Identity mapping in the Azure Active Directory.